Nelson, British Columbia: Early 20th century

-Francis Rattenbury, an architect most noted in British Columbia for the Parliament Buildings in Victoria, the Vancouver Provincial Courthouse, and the second Hotel Vancouver, designed chateau-style civic buildings made of granite, which stand today.
-By the 1900s, Nelson boasted several fine hotels, a Hudson's Bay Company store and an electric streetcar system.
-The local forestry and mining industries were well established.
+Architect Francis Rattenbury designed the granite courthouse and other civic buildings.
+By the 1900s, Nelson possessed several hotels, a Hudson's Bay Company store, and an electric streetcar system.
+Mining and forestry also contributed to the town's economy.

-The town built its own hydroelectric generating system.
-English immigrants planted lakeside orchards, and Doukhobors from Russia, sponsored by Tolstoy and the Quakers, tilled the valley benchlands.
+English immigrants planted lakeside orchards, and Doukhobors from Russia, sponsored by Tolstoy and the Quakers, farmed the flat lands between the mountains, known as benchlands.
 The Doukhobor museum is located nearby, close to the neighbouring town of Castlegar.

-From 1917 to 1920, Nelson used Single Transferable Vote (STV), a form of proportional representation, to elect its councillors.
+From 1917 to 1919, Nelson used single transferable vote (STV), a form of proportional representation, to elect its councillors.
 Councillors were elected in one at-large district.
-Each voter casts just a single vote using a ranked transferable ballot.
+Each voter cast a single vote using a ranked ballot.

-During the Vietnam War, many U.S. draft evaders settled in Nelson and the surrounding area.
-This influx of liberal young people, most of whom had high levels of education, significantly changed the area's cultural and political demographics.
-The town took on the nickname "Resisterville".
-This is chronicled in the 2014 book Resisterville by Kathleen Rodgers.
-Those U.S. resisters started, or helped lead, several intentional communities in the Nelson area—Harmony's Gate; The Reds and the Blues; and New Family.
-As a successor to those intentional communities, in 1996 the Middle Road Community commune was founded in Nelson.
+During the Vietnam War, many American draft evaders settled in Nelson and the surrounding area.
+The town took on the nickname "Resisterville."
+Those U.S. draft evaders organized several intentional communities in the Nelson area: Harmony's Gate, The Reds and the Blues, and New Family.
+As a successor to those intentional communities, the Middle Road Community commune was founded in Nelson in 1996.

-Nelson's mountainous geography kept growth confined to the narrow valley bottom, except for specific hillside structures such as the local High School and the former Notre Dame University College (NDU) campus.
-Throughout the 1960s and 1970s, when more prosperous cities were tearing down and rebuilding their downtowns to the design of the time, Nelson merchants 'modernized' their buildings with aluminum siding.
+Nelson's mountainous geography kept growth confined to the narrow valley bottom, except for specific hillside structures such as the local high school and the former Notre Dame University College (NDU) campus.
+Throughout the 1960s and 1970s, when more prosperous cities were demolishing and rebuilding their downtown areas according to contemporary design trends, Nelson merchants clad their buildings in aluminum siding.

 Baker Street

-In the early 1980s, Nelson suffered a devastating economic downturn when the local Kootenay Forest Products sawmill was closed.
-Downtown merchants were already suffering from the opening of a large, regional shopping centre on Nelson's central waterfront, the Chahko Mika Mall.
-At the time, Victoria and Vancouver were experimenting with historical restorations of their oldest areas, with some success.
-To save downtown and Baker Street from blight, Nelson quickly followed suit, stripping aluminum facades and restoring the buildings to their original brilliance.
-Local designer Bob Inwood, one of Nelson's many American immigrants, played a significant role as a consultant.
-By 1985, Baker Street was completely transformed.
-Affirmation of the street's success came in 1986 when Steve Martin chose to produce his feature film, Roxanne, primarily in Nelson, using the local fire hall as a primary set and many historic locations for others.
-More broadly, the transformation marked the beginning of Nelson's ongoing transition from a resource-based town to an arts and tourism town.
-A walk down Baker Street through the Historic District is now one of Nelson's promoted visitor activities.
+Baker Street is located in Nelson's historic district.
+In the early 1980s, Nelson faced an economic downturn when the local Kootenay Forest Products sawmill was closed.
+Downtown merchants had begun competing with a large regional shopping centre, the Chahko Mika Mall, on Nelson's central waterfront.
+At the time, larger cities such as Victoria and Vancouver were undergoing historical restorations of their oldest areas.
+Nelson began similar work, removing the aluminum exteriors and restoring buildings.
+American immigrant and designer Robert Inwood provided consulting services to the city.